 If asked to restart the computer, please do so immediately.

-Failure to reboot will prevent MBAM from removing all the malware.
+Failure to restart will prevent MBAM from removing all of the malware.